Mitchell Silver: Teaching and honors

 He has taught graduate planning courses at Harvard Graduate School of Design, Hunter College, Brooklyn College, Pratt Institute, and North Carolina State University.
 Silver lectures throughout the United States and abroad on a variety of planning topics.
 He is a contributing author and editor of the International City/County Management Association (ICMA) latest edition of "Local Planning: Contemporary Principles and Practice," which is a resource for local governments engaged in planning.

 In 2012, the Urban Times named him s top international thought leaders of the built environment today.
 The next year, UBM Future Cities named Silver as one of the top 100 City Innovators in the world and the Royal Town Planning Institute made him an honorary lifetime member.
 In 2014, he was inducted into the College of Fellows of the American Planning Association.

 In 2016, Silver was elected a Fellow of the UK's Academy of Social Sciences (FAcSS).

 In 2017, Silver was selected to become an Honorary American Society of Landscape Architects (ASLA) Member.

 Personal life

 He is married to Mary, an administrator for the nonprofit Brooklyn Community Services, and they have a daughter.
-They live in downtown Brooklyn in apartment building with panoramic views and a fitness center on its first floor and like to go to Union Square in Manhattan.
-He is a confessed "social media addict," and as of 2015, a frequenter of Starbucks.
+He is a confessed "social media addict."